 Every year, I get a little more into the holidays with my kids.
 When my first child was just a baby, I wanted to start new Hanukkah traditions, but since she was so little and wasn’t too aware of what was going on, I just sort of let the holidays pass by without too much excitement.

-Two years later, my toddler is now extremely aware of what is going on and gets really excited by new activities and crafts.
-All of this makes me extra excited to celebrate the holidays and see it through her eyes.
+A few years later, my toddler is now extremely aware of what is going on and gets really excited by new activities and crafts.
+She’s the one who is now teaching me about celebrating Jewish holidays as she learns all about them at her preschool.
+She comes home from preschool with paper menorahs, her own stories about Hanukkah, and it all get us very much in the spirit.
+This makes me extra excited to celebrate the holidays and see it through her eyes.
 This year, we’ll be doing all the toddler-appropriate activities to celebrate Hanukkah, such as crafting, baking, and playing.

 If you’re looking for fun and creative ways to celebrate Hanukkah with a toddler, here’s a look at what’s on our list for bringing the festival of lights to life in our home this year.